-In the twelfth century, the Abbot Suger, adviser to Louis VI and Louis VII and, as Richelieu said, « father of monarchy » confirmed the important role of the necropolis of the Basilica.
+In the 12th century, the Abbot Suger, adviser to Louis VI and Louis VII and, as Richelieu said, « father of monarchy » confirmed the important role of the necropolis of the Basilica.
 For historians, royal sepultures « inherit the natural right to be in the Church of Saint-Denis. » Monks did not hesitate to produce false documents to support this thesis such as the false contribution by Charlemagne (813).
 The document stipulated that Charlemagne, to express his gratitude for the victories won over the pagans, gave France as fief to Saint-Denis where the king henceforth had to be crowned.
 It is even said that his crown must be deposited on the altar of the Martyrs by offering four gold bezant plates to show that he received the kingdom in inheritance by God and the Saints.

 The kings who succeeded him gradually fulfilled this expectation.
-Links between the abbey and the monarchy were still developing when Louis VI acknowledged a true « rights of the remains » confirmed in the twelfth century.
+Links between the abbey and the monarchy were still developing when Louis VI acknowledged a true « rights of the remains » confirmed in the 12th century.
 Monks become the unique custodians of the Regalia, which was till then kept in the Treasury of the Abbey and brought solemnly by the Abbot of Saint-Denis to Reims, the day of the coronation.

 The Capetians are behind the famous « Montjoie Saint Denis » their rallying cry on the battlefield destined to receive the protection of their patron Saint, Saint Denis, who dethroned Saint Martin.

-This fierce determination to appropriate the bodies of kings culminated in the time of Saint Louis; who reserved the necropolis only for kings or queens who had been on the throne.
+This fierce determination to appropriate the bodies of kings culminated in the time of Saint Louis who reserved the necropolis only for kings or queens who had been on the throne.
 No exception was made for the royal children who were buried at the Abbey of Royaumont.
-The Order of Saint Louis, erected in the center of the Basilica in the twelve century, embodied the will that the abbey become the « graveyard for kings » in the terminology of a medieval chronicler.
+The Order of Saint Louis, erected in the center of the Basilica in the 12th century, embodied the will that the abbey become the « graveyard for kings » in the terminology of a medieval chronicler.